 Webster Bank is a decidedly local bank but when it comes to its investment and wealth management services, its thinking is distinctly global.

-He is also looking to expand the bank's investment offerings.
-In August, he introduced the bank's first ETF portfolio and plans to add four more for other risk profiles.
+He is also looking to expand the banks investment offerings.
+Last month, he introduced the banks first ETF portfolio and plans to add four more for other risk profiles.

 To position the business for growth, Cochez is looking for ways to make investment management more efficient from a systems perspective.
 Specifically, he is looking at software and platform enhancements to improve client reporting, manager screening and risk management.

 As in any other private banking business, we always look at ways to improve on how we do things, Cochez said.
 The trick is to take investment strategies, which look nice on paper, and implement them into client portfolios in the most efficient way, a process that hinges on strong communication with clients and Websters private bankers, Cochez said.

 For all the preparation, growth of the private banking business isnt expected until 2014.
 The goal has been to have everything in place this year in anticipation of growth next year, Cochez said.

 Cochez might potentially hire more portfolio managers going forward but could not give a precise number.
 He currently manages a team of five portfolio managers and one investment administrator.